-3. View 2 other gas tubes.
-Sketch the spectra and record the color and position in cm of any lines observed.
+3. View two other gas tubes.
+Sketch the spectra, and record the color and position in cm of any lines observed.
+Use the sample rulers shown below to record your data.
+Be sure to indicate whether your ruler's units increase from left to right or decrease from left to right.